 The Industrial Demand Module (IDM) projects the consumption of energy for heat and power, as well as the consumption of feedstocks and raw materials in each of 21 industry groups, subject to the delivered prices of energy and macroeconomic estimates of employment and the value of shipments for each industry.
 As noted in the description of the MAM, the representation of industrial activity in NEMS is based on the NAICS.
 The industries are classified into three groups-energy-intensive manufacturing, non-energy-intensive manufacturing, and nonmanufacturing.
 Seven of eight energy-intensive manufacturing industries are modeled in the IDM, including energy-consuming components for boiler/steam/cogeneration, buildings, and process/assembly use of energy.
-Energy demand for petroleum and other liquids refining (the eighth energy-intensive manufacturing industry) is modeled in the Liquid Fuels Market Module (LFMM) as described below, but the projected consumption is reported under the industrial totals.
+Energy demand for petroleum and other liquids refining (the other energy-intensive manufacturing industry) is modeled in the Liquid Fuels Market Module (LFMM) as described below, but the projected consumption is reported under the industrial totals.

 There are several updates and upgrades in the representations of select industries.
-AEO2013 includes an upgraded representation for the aluminum industry.
-Instead of assuming that technological development for a particular process occurs on a predetermined or exogenous path based on engineering judgment, these upgrades allow IDM technological change to be modeled endogenously, while using more detailed process representation.
+AEO2014 includes an upgraded representation for the glass industry.
+Instead of assuming that technological development for a particular process occurs on a predetermined or exogenous path based on engineering judgment, these upgrades allow technological change in the glass industry to be modeled endogenously, using a more detailed process flow representation.
 The upgrade allows for explicit technological change, and therefore energy intensity, to respond to economic, regulatory, and other conditions.
-The combined cement and lime industry was upgraded in the Annual Energy Outlook 2012 (AEO2012).
-For subsequent AEOs other energy-intensive industries will be similarly upgraded.
+The combined cement and lime industries and aluminum industry were upgraded to process flow models in previous AEOs.
+The iron and steel and paper industries will be similarly upgraded in future AEOs.